Why "the pathway to ending the pandemic runs through the evangelical church"

 "Samaritan's Purse has been working in COVID areas," Graham told CBS News.
 "Last year, we were in Cremona in Italy.
 We were working in New York City.
 And then we went on to the Bahamas and opened up another one here in North Carolina, then Los Angeles County.
 We have seen what COVID can do.
 I've had some of my own staff, one of them was on a ventilator for three months.
 And I'm just, from what I have seen and experienced myself, I don't want COVID and I don't want anybody else to get it."

 The reasons for vaccine hesitancy among evangelicals are manifold.
-Some object to the distant connection to aborted fetal tissue, particularly with the Johnson & Johnson vaccine, even though there are no vaccines created by using cells directly taken from aborted fetuses.
+Some object to the distant connection to aborted fetal tissue, particularly with the Johnson & Johnson vaccine.
 Some distrust the federal government and big pharma.
 Still others point to the statistical likelihood that a person will recover from COVID, and Jesus as the great healer.
 Some fear it is the "mark of the beast," a reference to a symbol in the Book of Revelations.
-The vaccines' newness and what's still unknown about its effects spook others.
+The lack of long-term clinical trials and other uknowns about long-term effects are also a concern for many.

 "Any vaccine, as far as I stand, I don't need it, because I have something better," he told CBS News.
 "When man heals you, there's always the possibility of complications… It's hard to explain, but we're doing our best to trust God with everything we are."